The following originally appeared on MediaPost’s Marketing:Health blog

 A: Prior to my healthcare experience and working with agencies, I worked in the newspaper world and I have seen many similarities between the two.
 Often the process is so ingrained, innovations that touch multiple departments face an uphill organizational political struggle to get adopted.
 Hospitals are great at innovation if it directly affects patient care.
 It seems to me that some of what we’re talking about is really a need for letting go of old ways of operating.
 And as a cultural anthropologist named Karen Stevenson is so great at highlighting in her work, the hardest part about creating change isn’t embracing the new, it’s about letting go of the old.

-Q: Put on your Wizard hats and describe – in as much detail as you can conjure up – the healthcare environment and consumer market with regard to healthcare technology in 2024 (just 10 years from now).
+Q: Put on your Wizard hats and describe – in as much detail as you can conjure up – the healthcare environment and consumer market with regard to healthcare technology in 2024.

 A: I am somewhat pessimistic that the continuing growing income gap is going to make many of the best advances in healthcare out of reach for many.
 That said, I see a tremendous improvement in interfaces that should help both patients and clinicians better handle the influx of data each person will have the potential of generating.
 I just read this week that Sony figured out how to store 130-some TB of data on a cassette tape.
 If you think websites generate a lot of data, imagine a population that’s even more connected by wearable devices.